Using Linux for Presentations Mini-HOWTO

 • Somewhat heavyweight, drags in KOffice/DCOP, lots of chatter on stdout.

-• Powerpoint import seems fairly limited.
+• Powerpoint support seems fairly limited.

 MagicPoint